dermatologist/omopfhirmap/README.md

 ## Design

-* Uses spring-boot and JPA for innovative wiring of services and abstraction of database.
+* Uses spring-boot and JPA for wiring of services and abstraction of database.
-* Uses hapi-fhir as it is an obvious choice for any java based FHIR applications.

 ## Other projects